-In this review, we’ll take a look at the new THURSO Waterwalker 10’6″ inflatable SUP and discuss the board’s features, construction and build quality, pros and cons, included accessories, warranty, and more.
+In this hands-on review of 2020 update to the THURSO Waterwalker 10’6″ inflatable SUP we’ll take a look at the board’s features, construction and build quality, pros and cons, included accessories, warranty, and more.
 And we’ll pay special attention to the changes made for 2020 to one of our Top Picks of last season.

 In a Hurry?
 Here’s a Quick Summary…